 The purpose of the Buyer Expectation Meeting is to learn about the process of building a home and what to expect during the process.
 We will also review our warranty program and general homeowner maintenance items.
-This is a required meeting for all Oakwood buyers before the construction phase begins.
+This is a required meeting for all Oakwood buyers.
 If you are a first-time buyer or even if you've own homes before this is a valuable meeting for everyone.
 Please contact your New Home Counselor to make an appointment.
 This is the only meeting that will occur outside of normal business hours.